-I love this recipe.
-My children adore hummus so I made this alternative which is so scrummy and easy to make.
+I love this recipe – super easy to make and a great alternative to hummus.
 This dip uses canned butterbeans and includes some dried apricots to provide a subtle sweetness.
 You could use roasted red peppers from a jar to make this an easy store cupboard recipe.
 Serve with raw crackers, vegetable sticks or gluten free oat cakes.

 Difficulty – Easy